perlcloud/excel-tools/README.md

   --help  Show this message and exit.

 Commands:
-  data_clean   Clean and normalize data in CSV Files list_sheets  Lists the names of sheets in an excel file. split_sheet  Splits each sheet in an Excel file into individual files.
+  list   Lists the names of sheets in an excel file. split  Splits each sheet in an Excel file into individual files.
 ```
 ```
 $ python3 excel_tools.py split --help